 - Facilitate the purchase of health insurance across state lines. §1311(f).

 - Establish a Navigator program and awarding grants to Navigators. §1311(i).

 - Facilitate the merger of the individual and small‐group markets (at each state’s discretion). §1312(c)(3).

 - Provide an employee benefit (health insurance coverage) for members of Congress. §1312(d)(3)(D).

-Nor is PPACA the only piece of legislation Congress debated that would allow for exchanges without premium subsidies.
-As I have explained elsewhere, the Democrats who controlled the Senate’s Health, Education, Labor, and Pensions (HELP) Committee in 2009 approved a bill that would have withheld similar exchange subsidies in states that failed to implement that bill’s employer mandate.
-This is true whether the state established its own exchange, or the federal government established one for the state.
-Since the HELP Committee allowed for the creation of both state-run and federal exchanges without subsidies, its drafters presumably saw the exchange as serving more than just that one purpose.
+Nor is the PPACA the only piece of legislation Congress debated that would allow for Exchanges without premium subsidies.
+As I have explained elsewhere, the Democrats who controlled the Senate’s Health, Education, Labor, and Pensions (HELP) Committee in 2009 approved a bill that would have withheld similar Exchange subsidies in states that failed to implement that bill’s employer mandate.
+This is true whether the state established its own Exchange, or the federal government established one for the state.
+Since the HELP Committee allowed for the creation of both state‐run and federal Exchanges without subsidies, its drafters presumably saw the Exchange as serving more than just that one purpose.

 Twelve Senate Democrats voted for the HELP Committee bill.
 Why should we be surprised that they–and the remaining Senate Democrats, and the vast majority of House Democrats, and President Obama–would approve the PPACA’s similar provisions?

 Update: This post has been updated to include the 2008 Baucus quote.